apache/metron/metron-deployment/README.md

 ### Prerequisites
 - Docker.
 The image detailed in: `metron-deployment/packaging/docker/rpm-docker/README.md` will automatically be built (or rebuilt if necessary).
 - Artifacts for metron-platform have been produced.
-E.g. `mvn clean install -DskipTests` in `metron-platform`
+E.g. `mvn clean package -DskipTests` in `metron-platform`

 ### Building RPMs
 From `metron-deployment` run